flowxo/flowxo-sdk/README.md

       ...
     }

-To help you with polling, there's a `Utils.polling` function that will take care of a lot of the work:
+To help you with polling, there's a `polling` function inside the SDK that will take care of a lot of the work:

+    var sdk = require('flowxo-sdk');
-    Utils.polling(data, key, cache, callback)
+    sdk.Utils.polling(data, key, cache, callback);

 All you need to do is give it a list and tell it what property within each list item holds the ID.
 A callback is fired with an array of new items.